pokhrelanmol/solana-course-rareskills/README.md

 - anchor will  generates a json file with IDL(Interface defination language)
 - you typically use snake_case for function names in rust but compiler will convert it to camelCase in the IDL(JSON) file.
 - we can use the IDL file to interact with our program from our frontend. as seen in the test.
+- if struct have a #[derive(Accounts)] then it is an account. and any value with Signer<'info> is a signer and will get added to the accounts array in the IDL file.
+Still not sure about this.

 ## setup

 Genrate a new keypair for the local validator